 Rapid eye movement (REM) is a phase of sleep in which your body achieves the deepest state of rest and self-healing.
 During this phase, your eyes will move rhythmically and rapidly.
-You will also experience dreams and higher brain activity in REM sleep.
+You will also experience dreams and higher brain activity during REM sleep.

 Shapiro believed that simulating REM was the key component that allowed patients to reprocess painful memories.
 However, it has since been found that other forms of stimuli are also effective, like musical tones or tapping your feet.

 In EMDR therapy, you will talk through traumatic experiences or negative emotions as prompted by the therapist.
 While you do this, you will focus on a bilateral stimulation, or an unrelated physical or auditory stimulus.
 Traditionally, this is when the therapist will move their finger back and forth while the patient follows with their eyes.